Zion Springs wedding ceremony white lantern with green foliage on rustic barrel white pergola

 Couples pay an average of $275 for coverage.

 Do the trial run!
 It is better to spend the additional money to ensure you get what you expect.
 There are better times to experiment than on the wedding day.
-Some vendors include the trial runs in their fees, so check with them first.
+All-inclusive venues as well as some vendors include the trial runs in their fees, so check with them first.

 These include: